wilsonja/CS162/README.md

-# Indroductor to Computer Science II
+# Indroduction to Computer Science II
-Projects from Intro to Computer Science II
+Projects from Intro to Computer Science II course.